 The [organisation] is planning an app showcase event on [date] from [time] to [time], and we'd like you to help judge the event.
-Your experience and perspective would be extremely valuable to our aspiring developers.
+Your experience and perspective would be extremely valuable for our aspiring developers.

-Judges will hear short pitches from participant teams, ask questions and provide feedback, then score the app pitches using a scoring sheet we'll provide.
-We'll conclude by celebrating all participants in the event.
+Judges will hear short pitches from participating teams, ask questions and provide feedback, then score the app pitches using a scoring sheet we'll provide.
+We'll conclude by celebrating all participants at the event.

 Thank you for considering this request.
-We truly appreciate your support of youth in our community.
-Please respond to confirm your participation or with
+We truly appreciate the support you provide to young people in our community.
+Please respond to confirm your participation or with any questions.